2017 Bristol II: Ryan Blaney NASCAR Monster Energy Race Recap :: PaddockTalk :: F1, Formula 1, NASCAR, IndyCar, MotoGP, Le Mans, And More!

 |

-“I didn’t think we were as good as the spring race,” he explained.
-“I thought we were a little bit better in the daytime.
-At night our car didn’t seem to handle as well.
-And the VHT was a lot different.
-It was only about half the width that it was in the spring.
-I think that played a little bit of a part of it.
-It was fun to play with the VHT and know when to run in it and when not to.
-I thought the lanes were pretty even from the top to the bottom and that made it really fun.
-NASCAR and the track did a good job to discipline themselves to not put a ton down and just enough to make it decent.”
+“I can’t thank Motorcraft and Quick Lane and Ford enough for what they do.”

-The strong run at Bristol, dedicated to long-time Wood Brothers Racing crewman Butch Morticle who passed away suddenly earlier in the week, is just what the team needed as they gear up for their first run in the NASCAR Playoffs.
+He added that the solid runs of recent weeks are just what he and his team are looking for at this point in the season.

-“These solid runs are what we need to build on for the playoffs in a few weeks and hopefully we can get some solid momentum going into those,” Blaney said.
+“That’s what we need to build on for the playoffs in a few weeks,” he said.
+“Hopefully we can have some solid momentum going into [the playoffs].”

-Blaney currently sits eighth in the NASCAR Playoff standings with his June Pocono win and eight playoff points.
-He is 12th in the overall driver standings, 328 points behind leader Martin Truex, Jr.
+Team co-owner Eddie Wood said that while he would have liked to have had a better finish to honor the memory of his cousin and fellow team member Butch Moricle, who died unexpectedly last week, it’s hard to be disappointed with a 10th-place finish at Bristol.

-The Motorcraft/Quick Lane crew, along with the rest of the Monster Energy NASCAR Cup Series, has next weekend off then head to Darlington Raceway for the annual NASCAR Throwback weekend at Darlington Raceway for the Bojangles’ Southern 500.
+“Any time you can have a car that will still roll at the end of Bristol and a top-10 finish, you take that and be happy with it,” Wood said.
+“And it was nice to see [track owner] Bruton Smith at the drivers’ meeting and a good crowd in the stands.”

 PaddockTalk Perspective